For previous coverage in this series, check out the links below:

 This federal and state interplay has resulted in many legislative and regulatory changes at the state level.
 Indeed, most states have introduced (and adopted) bills that would authorize the commercial production of hemp within their borders.
 A smaller but growing number of states also regulate the sale of products derived from hemp.

 In light of these legislative changes, we are presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (“Hemp CBD”).
-Today we’ll take a look at New York.
+Each Sunday, we summarize a new state in alphabetical order.
+Today we turn to Minnesota.